jehaj/paraply/backend/README.md

 ## How

-Query DMI public radar, which forecasts precipation for the next hour and use that.
+Query DMI public radar, which forecasts precipitation for the next hour and use that.

 ### Alternative